farmse988/Poly4AT/README.md

 # Poly4AT

-The goal of Poly4AT is to access the [INVEKOS API](https://gis.lfrz.gv.at/api/geodata/i009501/ogc/features/v1/) for polygons.
+The goal of Poly4AT is to provide user-friendly access to the [INVEKOS API](https://gis.lfrz.gv.at/api/geodata/i009501/ogc/features/v1/) for retrieving and interacting with field parcel polygons.
+The application simplifies querying geographic data, allowing users to easily obtain polygon information based on coordinates, even without programming skills.

 ## Installation